OlenaPotiatynyk/todolist-vanillaJS/README.md

 Hi there!

-This is my practice in creating a simple TO DO LIST with Vanilla JS only.
+This is my practice in creating a TO DO LIST with Vanilla JS.

-NOTE: WORK UNDER PROJECT STILL IN PROGRESS.

 ## Project Description
 This project is a simple TO DO list application built using HTML, CSS, and Vanilla JavaScript.
 It allows users to: